 Break the amount of watering time for each sprinkler zone into three shorter cycles.
 This will decrease run off and allow the water to soak deeper into the soil.
 When you cycle and soak you can also decrease your watering frequency.

 Irrigation system problems can easily waste thousands of gallons of water.
 Check periodically for leaks or broken sprinkler components and make repairs quickly.
-Did you know the City works together with the Center for ReSource Conservation to provide free irrigation system inspections to water customers.
+Did you know the City works together with the Resource Central to provide free irrigation system inspections to water customers.
 The irrigation inspections help identify opportunities to increase water efficiency.

 Visiting a demonstration garden is a great way to get ideas for your own landscape.